WLAN-Pi/wlanpi-ctx/README.md

 ## Usage Examples

-We require elevated permissions to put the interface in monitor mode and to open raw native sockets for frame injection.
-Starting and stopping ctx from the WLAN Pi's Front Panel Menu System (FPMS) will handle this for you automatically.
+`ctx` requires elevated permissions to put the interface in monitor mode and to open raw native sockets for frame injection.
+Starting and stopping `ctx` from the WLAN Pi's Front Panel Menu System (FPMS) will handle this for you automatically.
 Otherwise, when run from CLI elevated permissions are required:

 ```
 # Default parameters listed in start up message